-September 16, 2016, Friday, Stanislaus County Office of Education, Modesto
+September 19, 2017, Tuesday, Stanislaus County Office of Education, Modesto Area

 Student Board Member Symposium bring together students serving on school boards across the state of California.
 This one day intensive program focuses mainly on equipping students with the necessary skills to effectively serve their communities.
 Led by staff with experience as student board members, the workshop passes on a list of best practices and allows students to better understand their role and responsibility.

 What will be taught?
 (Click here for a sample schedule.)

 - Roles and responsibilities of student board members: what their position entails, who they represent, and what kind of interaction they will have with the rest of the board